Egojr/optagan/README.md

 This repository contains the code of the paper: link TDB.

+OptAGAN stands for Opt(imus) A(ugmented) GAN.
 It provides a tool for both unconditional and conditional text generation, using the Optimus VAE model, along with a GAN structure and entropy regularized RL finetuning.

 ### Installation
 To reproduce the results presented in the paper, first clone the repository in your environment and install the requirements.